 There are also 5 more waterfalls of similar heights nearby, either located near the sleepy lakes or to the East near the small town of Sequim.

-One of the best parts of visiting the Olympic National Park is the sheer amount of beauty you can appreciate.
-The national park takes up almost half of the Olympic Penninsula, and is so vast, it would take weeks to explore everything it has to offer.
+One of the best parts of visiting & hiking Olympic National Park is the sheer amount of beauty you can appreciate.
+The park takes up almost half of the Olympic Penninsula, and is so vast, it would take weeks to explore everything it has to offer.

 Have you ever been out to the PNW?
 What’s your favorite spot, and why?